mirage335/DockerApp/README.md

 DockerApp solves this problem for applications that have a GUI (X11) user interface, and read/modify/execute random files (eg. $HOME/Downloads ./sketch/sketch.ino).

+# Installation
+Run/setup the "gui" DockerApp to install "dexe" to ~/bin .

 # Usage

 ```